genomicsITER/mitogenomes/CanarymtDNA/README.md

 # About this repository #

 This repository contains materials used for the manuscript entitled: _"Digging into the admixture strata of current-day Canary Islanders based on mitogenomes"_.
+This work is part of the <a href="https://github.com/genomicsITER/mitogenomes">_"Mitogenomes from NGS data"_</a> initiative from ITER.

 <p align="right">
   <a href="#top" title="Up">